GunnarKarlsson/rust-fps-game-prototype/README.md

 # FPS Game Prototype in Rust

 An FPS game prototype built in Rust with Bevy.
-The project features a grid-based level, first-person movement, enemies, projectile combat, pickups, and a minimap UI.
+The project features a grid-based level loaded from a JSON map file, first-person movement, enemies, projectile combat, pickups, and an top-view minimap.

 ## Features